pallavi-1311/Flam-PerformanceDashboard/README.md

 4 Build for production
 npm run build
 npm start

----
-##  Performance Testing InstructionsClone the projec
+##  Performance Testing InstructionsClone the project

 ### Run the app using npm run dev.